Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Implementation

 \section{Implementation}

 \lsec{implementation}

-Our reference implementation of \oursystem is composed of three entities implemented in Python: the client engine, the storage-node engine, and the virtualchain. \oursystem's client engine is in charge of composing a data stream and data serialization.
-It handles viewing, setting, and modifying access permissions.
-It provides the interface to interact with the storage layer.
+Our reference implementation of \oursystem is composed of three entities implemented in Python: the client engine, the storage-node engine, and the authorization agent.
 The client engine is implemented in 1700~sloc.
 We utilize Pythons's \texttt{cryptography} library~\cite{pcl} for our crypto functions.
 For compression, we use \texttt{Lepton}~\cite{dropboxlep} for images and \texttt{zlib}~\cite{zlip} for all other value types.

 The storage engine can either run on the cloud or nodes of a p2p storage network.
-Currently, we have integrated drivers for Amazon's S3 storage service.
-On individual nodes, we employ LevelDB, an efficient key-value database~\cite{levelDB}.
+For the cloud, we have integrated a driver for Amazon's S3 storage service.

 We have as well a realization of \oursystem with a serverless computing platform with ASW Lambda serving as the interface to the storage (i.e., S3).
 Once Lambda is invoked, it performs a lookup in the access control state machine to process the authorization request.
 For comparison, we implement as well an OAuth2 authorization, based on AWS Cognito~\cite{cognito}.
 For the distributed storage, we build a DHT-based storage network.
 We instantiate a Kademlia library~\cite{pythdht} and extend it with the security features of S/Kademlia~\cite{SKademlia}.
-The Kademlia protocol runs an asynchronous JSON/RPC over UDP.
+On the p2p storage nodes, we employ LevelDB~\cite{levelDB}.
 Our extensions amount to 2400~sloc.

-The virtualchain is instantiated from Blockstack~\cite{blockstack:code} and extended to implement our access control state machine.
+The authorization agent is implemented with the virtualchain library~\cite{Blockstack} to maintain the access control state machine.
 The virtualchain scans the blockchain, filters relevant transactions, validates the encoded operations, and applies the outcome to the global state.
 The state is persisted in an SQLite database.
 The global state can either be queried through a REST API or accessed directly through the SQLite database.
 Our extensions to the virtualchain amount to 1400~sloc.
-As the underlying blockchain, we employ a Bitcoin test-network with a low block generation time to emulate a hybrid consensus blockchain~\cite{OmniLedger} (i.e., ca. 15~s block confirmation).
+As the underlying blockchain, we employ a Bitcoin test-network with a block generation time \shorten{to emulate a hybrid consensus blockchain~\cite{OmniLedger}} of 15~s.